Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 .. figure:: local-graph.png

-   Local graph (made with D3.js [D3js]_) representing the connections among the most important nodes around current page.
+   Local graph (made with D3.js [D3js]_) representing the connections among the most important nodes around current page across many libraries.
 Here when viewing ``numpy.ndarray``.
    Nodes are sized with respect to the number of incomming links, and colored with respect to their library.
 This graph is generated at render-time, and updates depending on the currently installed libraries, it can be conveninent to find related function and documentation, but can be challenging to read for highly connected items as seem here for ``numpy.ndarray``.  :label:`localgraph`